 Since I’m always second guessing, experimenting and trying new things, I recently decided to test a long-held advertising habit when targeting Fans only.

 First of all, a very quick overview of your bidding options when creating Facebook ads:

 Cost Per Click (CPC): The maximum you’ll pay per click on your ad.
-Since distribution is based on an auction format, the amount you ultimately pay per click will depend upon the competition.
+Since distribution is based on an Facebook uses an ad auction to determine the best ad to show to a person at a given point in time.
+The winner of the auction is the ad with the highest total value, based on bid, estimated action rates, and ad quality. format, the amount you ultimately pay per click will depend upon the competition.

-Cost Per 1,000 Impressions (CPM): The maximum you’ll pay per 1,000 impressions of your ad.
+Cost Per 1,000 Impressions (CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.): The maximum you’ll pay per 1,000 impressions of your ad.
 Once again, the amount you pay will depend upon competition for the same audience and placement.

 Optimized Cost Per 1,000 Impressions (oCPM): Facebook optimizes your ad by showing it to the people most likely to perform your desired action (within your target).
 Additionally, bidding is automated.
 Your bid will change dynamically based on competition, assuring that you’ll reach your desired audience.

 Since oCPM is “optimized,” the final CPM price is typically much higher than CPC or regular CPM.
 But — also because it’s optimized — I’ve found it’s almost always most efficient.